Home Blog No CDL Jobs

 One of the most frightening terms for a new driver is seeing "No CDL" written on a citation, or trying to decipher what "GCWR" means for their license class.

 This 2026 glossary breaks down the legal definitions, restriction codes, and the "Trucker Math" you must know to stay compliant.
+For help passing the written exams that test these concepts, use our Free CDL Practice Test.

 1. Legal Terms: "No CDL" vs. "Disqualified"